w6r/gotcha/README.md

-## "beamed": tokensteal, browsersteal, & more:
+## "Gotcha": tokensteal, browsersteal, & more:

-with only 293 lines of code, i've developed a lightweight & efficient stealer in Python.
+with only 400 lines of code, i've developed a lightweight & efficient stealer in Python.

 if you end up using this; pass a star/follow: